Roadmap to Success

 Anti-Corruption

 The Company adheres to business operations and management with integrity, transparency, and fairness.
 Responsible for society and all stakeholders in accordance with the Principles of Good Corporate Governance and Business Ethics, the Company does not accept all forms of corruption directly or indirectly by clearly declaring its intentions.
-The Company has signed a joint signing of the Thai Private Sector Collective Action against Corruption (CAC) coalition project since 2018.
-Moreover, the Company has established the Anti-Fraud and Corruption Policy and anti-corruption policy regarding receiving and offering gifts, raising or other benefits or No Gift Policy to assign to the Company's personnel to strictly adhere to the policy.
-The Company and GLOW have prepared an assessment form on anti-corruption measures that have been audited by external agencies.
-The Company has been certified and received a certificate from CAC in the third quarter of 2020.
-In E-learning format
+GPSC secured three-year recertification as member of the Thai Private Sector Collective Action against Corruption (CAC) with effect from June 7, 2018, and have to date maintained that certification.
+It has been a CAC re-certified company since March 31, 2024, in 2024 the Company has established the Anti-Fraud and Corruption Policy and anti-corruption policy regarding receiving and offering gifts, raising or other benefits or No Gift Policy to assign to the Company's personnel to strictly adhere to the policy.
+In addition, the corporate governance and compliance division has provided training on the matter to employees in the form of E-learning.

 Additionally, the compliance system of GPSC has been certified/audited/verified by third party (KPMG Phoomchai Audit Ltd.) with conducting the evaluation procedures for the accuracy of the Company’s Business Principles for Countering Bribery.
 The tool in evaluating is so-called Self-Evaluation Tool (SET), which comprises self-evaluation questionnaire, performing comparison of the aforesaid reference materials to the core indicators in SET, enquiring and discussing with the GPSC’s coordination team, and developing the report to submit to the CAC.
 These procedures had conducted together with the core indicators in each particular point i.e. the principles, development of the programme for countering bribery, specific forms of bribery, and programme implementation requirement.